IBM/prompt-declaration-language/README.md

 ### Python Code

-The following script shows how variable lookup could be done with python code instead.
+The following script shows how to execute python code.
 Currently, the python code is executed locally.
 In the future, we plan to use a serverless cloud engine to execute snippets of code.
 So in principle, PDL is agnostic of any specific programming language.
-For the result of the code to be assigned to variable `NAME`, it must be assigned to a variable `result` internally.
+The result of the code must be assigned to the variable `result` internally to be propagated to the result of the block.

 ```
-{
-    "title": "Hello world showing call out to python code",
+title: Hello world showing call out to python code
-    "prompts": [
-        "Hello, ",
-        {
-            "var": "NAME",
-            "lookup": {
-                "lan": "python",
-                "code": [
-                    "import random\n",
-                    "import string\n",
+prompts:
+- 'Hello, '
+- lan: python
+  code:
+  - |
+    import random
+    import string

-                    "result = random.choices(string.ascii_lowercase)[0]"
+    result = random.choice(string.ascii_lowercase)
-                ]
-            }
-        },
-        "!\n"
+- "!\n"
-    ]
-}
 ```

 This results in the following output: